PyMesh/PyMesh/doc/installation.rst

   :doc:`triangle_compilation_note`).
 * qhull_: is used for computing convex hull.
 * Clipper_: is used for 2D boolean operations.
-* Carve_: is not currently used, but its support is on the way.
+* Carve_: is used for 3D boolean operations.
+Minor modification is added by me for linux/mac compilation.

 .. _SparseHash: https://code.google.com/p/sparsehash/
 .. _CGAL: https://www.cgal.org